Dr. Alistair J. Lees

 Professor, Inorganic Chemistry

 Research interests are in organometallic photochemistry with an emphasis on transition-metal photophysics and photoreactivity.
-We really seek to learn more about the nature and reactivity of electronically excited states and then apply this knowledge to a variety of new directions and applications.
+We really seek to learn more about the nature and reactivity of electronically excited states and then apply this knowledge to a variety of new directions and applications, including host guest chemistry and new anion sensors.
+We have recently discovered a system that accurately and selectively detects sulfites below 1 ppm in wines and ciders.

 Kai-Chi Chang, Shih-Sheng Sun and Alistair J. Lees, Anion Sensing by Rhenium(I) Carbonyls with Polarized N-H Recognition Motifs, Inorg.
 Chim.
 Acta, 2012, 389, 16-28.